acorn-io/library/mongodb/README.md

 If you would like to deploy a replica set instance, you have to set `--is-replicaset` as true.
-`acorn run [MONGODB_ACORN_IMAGE] --is-replicaset true` This will deploy one hidden node and one arbiter node as well as 3 secondary nodes.
+`acorn run [MONGODB_ACORN_IMAGE] --is-replicaset true` This will deploy a replica set with 3 secondary nodes.

 If you would like to deploy a replica set instance with more/fewer replicas and hidden nodes, you can specify replica numbers explicitly.
 `acorn run [MONGODB_ACORN_IMAGE] --is-replicaset true --replicas 5 --hidden-replicas 2`